- Silver Coins

 - Shop Silver By Mint

-Silver rounds are bought and sold based primarily on the intrinsic value of their fine metal content—meaning the precious metals within the round.
-If you're unsure of how to define rounds, it can be useful to think of silver rounds as silver medallions.
+If you're unsure of how to define silver rounds, it can be useful to think of rounds as silver medallions.
 You may even think of them as round-shaped silver bars.

-Nearly all silver rounds are .999 fine and contain 1 troy oz of fine silver.
+Nearly all silver rounds on the market are .999 fine (99.9% pure) and contain 1 troy oz of fine silver.
 This means they are 1 oz pure silver by weight.
-There are some exceptions that use the 2 oz size or the sterling silver (.925 fine) standard.
+There are some exceptions that use the sterling silver (.925 fine) standard.
 Rounds come less frequently in 2 oz, 5 oz, or 10 oz sizes, and sometimes you'll find fractional silver rounds as small as 1/10 oz.

 Silver Rounds Vs. Coins

 The biggest difference between silver bullion coins and rounds is the fact that coins have a face value.
-Coins are legal tender that is issued by a government, whether they are made of gold or silver or any other precious metals.
-All rounds are produced at a private mint or refinery.
-If the round is made by a prominent or "brand name" refiner, it may be accompanied by a certificate of authenticity (COA).
+Coins are legal tender issued by a government, whether they are made of gold or silver or any other precious metals.

 Unlike large, bulk-sized bars, you can conveniently sell just a few silver rounds from your holdings at a time without having to melt them down and have them recast into new bars.
 This feature makes holding your money in the form of silver rounds even more attractive, as you have the flexibility to add or subtract from the precious metal holdings in small increments, as needed.